1981 National League Championship Series: Aftermath

 The Dodgers went on to defeat the New York Yankees four games to two in the 1981 World Series, their only championship in the Garvey-Lopes-Russell-Cey era.
-From 1973–1981, the historic infield combined for 21 All-Star selections, with each man receiving at least three.
+From 1973 to 1981, the historic infield combined for 21 All-Star selections, with each man receiving at least three.

-According to “The Colorful Montreal Expos” episode of MLB Network Presents, Monday himself was left unaware of “Blue Monday” until he tried eating at a restaurant in Montreal with Steve Yeager during the Dodgers’ first road series in 1982 against the Expos and were asked by the manager to leave since six of the patrons were wanting to instigate a fight with him, with Monday commenting that “The winters are long in Montreal and they don’t forget anything” in response.
+According to “The Colorful Montreal Expos” episode of MLB Network Presents, Monday himself was left unaware of “Blue Monday” until he tried eating at a restaurant in Montreal with Steve Yeager during the Dodgers’ first road series in 1982 against the Expos and were asked by the manager to leave since six of the patrons were wanting to instigate a fight with him, with Monday commenting that “The winters are long in Montreal and they don't forget anything” in response.

 This was the only postseason appearance for the Montreal Expos before the franchise moved to Washington, D.C., and became the Washington Nationals.
-The 1981 NLCS was covered briefly in the Netflix series, title Who Killed the Montreal Expos?.
+The 1981 NLCS was covered briefly in the Netflix series, Who Killed the Montreal Expos?.